-Creating connection through food and cultural exchange
+Creating connection through food and knowledge-sharing

 Margaux Schwab